dedis/apir-code/README.md

 replica of the database.

 ## Go client
-The binary of the Go client is available at XYZ.
-The code for the client is available at [cmd/grpc/client/interactive](cmd/grpc/client/interactive) and can be installed from source using `go install`.
+The code for the client is
+available at [cmd/grpc/client/interactive](cmd/grpc/client/interactive)
+and can be installed from source using `go install`.